SHOWTIME SPEEDWAY 2018 GENERAL RULES FOR ALL CLASSES

 2. We expect courteous conduct from all participants at all times.
 Everyone has an image to uphold for the fans and reputation of Showtime Speedway.
 We will not tolerate profanity in front of the fans, officials or management.

 3. SS will not tolerate unsportsmanlike conduct.
+Any car in the opinion of the race director or head official in charge that feels a car intentionally causes a yellow flag may be disqualified from that event.
 Car owners, drivers, pit crew, and spectators must remain in their respective pit area in the event of a dispute.
 If they do not comply, they may be subject to suspension, loss of points and pay and/or a fine.
 Any fighting that occurs is subject to arrest and prosecution, and will be deferred to the Pinellas Park Police Department.

 4. Any car owner, driver, pit crew, or spectator guilty of unsportsmanlike conduct will be suspended from SS at the Track Manager’s discretion.